-What type of criminal record check can I do on an applicant?
+What type of criminal record check can I ask for?

-- Any employment position can be subject to a basic criminal record check.
+- Any job role can be subject to a basic criminal record check.

-- Only certain positions can involve a standard, enhanced or enhanced with barred list criminal record check.
+- Only certain roles are eligible for standard, enhanced or enhanced with barred list checks.

-- It is a criminal offence to knowingly submit an application which is not eligible.
+- It is a criminal offence to knowingly request a check for a role that is ineligible.